JosephDuffy/homebridge-pc-volume/README.md

 3. Run `yarn build`
 4. Run `npm install --global $(pwd)`

 This will allow homebridge to find your local version of homebridge-pc-volume.
 After making changes you will need to restart homebridge.

 You may also stop any homebridge instance you already have running and run `yarn build:watch:debug`, which will start homebridge, and automatically restart it when a source file is updated.
+This instance of homebridge uses the `.homebridge-debug/config.json` config file.